hackoregon/backend-service-pattern/README.md

  AWS_ACCESS_KEY_ID      # The service deployer keyid for your service AWS_SECRET_ACCESS_KEY  # The service deployer secret key for your service
 ```
-**Note:** If you were running this in a more real-world scenario you want your deployer user to have a role with the follwing policy documents attached
+**Note:** If you were running this in a more real-world scenario you want your deployer user to have a role with the following policy documents attached

 * Access to the configuration bucket